basbaccarne/reseach_methodology_experiments/README.md

 The goal of the assignment is to develop an experimental design, execute this, analyse this, and interpret this in a meaningfull way (defenitely take a look at the Evaluation_Result section of the Therms-Up GitHub).

 ### 1. Develop an experimental design
-- [ ] what would be meaningfull research? (think about possible applications)
+- [ ] what would be meaningfull experimental research? (think about possible applications)
 - [ ] which are your dependent and independent variables (shapes, materials, combinations, n° seals, ...)?
 - [ ] what are your hypotheses?
 - [ ] what is your required sample size?